doctorandrewbrown/community-appliances/README.md

 ```
 * Commit and push these changes to Github.

+### Heroku Configvars

-* The following "configvars" key-values need to be provided in the Heroku dashboard
+* The following "configvars" key-values need to be provided in the Heroku dashboard.
 ```bash
 AWS_ACCESS_KEY_ID = from AWS setup
 AWS_SECRET_ACCESS_KEY = from AWS setup